socrob/autonomous_systems/README.md

         git clone https://github.com/socrob/autonomous_systems.git

 Whenever the repo is updated you can get the latest updates with:

+        cd $HOME/autonomous_systems
         git pull origin master

+(Optional) Terminator is a usefull tool when you want to have several terminals open.
+If you want to install it just run:

+        sudo apt-get install terminator

 Setup catkin workspace and scripts structure (one time only)
 ===